 I feel this recipe needs more than the 1/4 teaspoon I specify in the recipe card, but not so much to call for 1/2 teaspoon.
 So, be sure to taste for seasoning and know that you may want to add another pinch or two of salt.

 Sour Cream Pasta with Chives (Copycat Pasta Roni Recipe)

 - ½ cup reduced fat sour cream

 - ½ lb angel hair pasta

 - Bring a pot of water to a boil.

 - In a medium saucepan, melt the butter over medium heat.
 Add the flour and whisk until smooth.
 Cook 1 minute.
 Whisk in the milk and cook, stirring constantly, 3 minutes.
 Remove from the heat and whisk in the sour cream, onion powder, garlic powder, salt, and chives.

-- To the pot of water, add a handful of salt.
-Add the angel hair pasta and cook, according to package directions, only to al dente (this will only be 2 minutes – don't go further or the pasta will come out gummy).
-Drain quickly and add the pasta to the sour cream and chive sauce.
-Serve immediately because this will thicken quite a bit when it cools.
-Yield: 4 servings.
+- Add the angel hair pasta to the pot of boiling water and cook, according to package directions, only to al dente (this will only be 2 minutes – don't go further or the pasta will come out gummy).
+Drain quickly, reserving ½ cup pasta water, and add the pasta to the sour cream and chive sauce.
+Taste for seasoning.